-Unbuckle the combination lap/shoulder belt and allow it to retract completely to disengage the Automatic Locking Mode and activate the vehicle sensitive (emergency) locking mode.
+Unbuckle the combination lap/shoulder belt and allow it to retract completely to disengage the Automatic Locking

+Mode and activate the vehicle sensitive (emergency) locking mode.

-- The belt and retractor assembly must be replaced if the seat belt assembly Automatic Locking Retractor (ALR) feature or any other seat belt function is not working properly when checked according to the procedures in the Service Manual. - Failure to replace the belt and retractor assembly could increase the risk of injury in collisions.
+- The seat belt assembly must be replaced if the switchable Automatic Locking Retractor (ALR) feature or any other seat belt function is not working properly when checked according to the procedures in the Service Manual. - Failure to replace the seat belt assembly could increase the risk of injury in collisions. - Do not use the Automatic Locking Mode to restrain occupants who are wearing the seat belt or children who are using booster seats.
+The locked mode is only used to install rear-facing or forward-facing child restraints that have a harness for restraining the child.